See also: Ash Park Historic District

 The Ash Park district is from 5th to 8th Avenue and then it runs 6th to 8th Street.

 If we look across the street at 616 7th Avenue that house was built in 1900.
 It is a good example of what was going on in domestic styles.
 This is a gambrel roof which means that the gable has an extra hip in it.
 There is a lovely porch around the bay window, the balustrade looks very much original, and on the south side there is another bay window.
 There is another gambrel on that side, delicate window treatments, and there is a banding of fish scale that forms a kind of a frieze just above the column and below the overhang of the porch.
-That goes all around the house.
-It is really quite interesting and gives the house a very distinctive design feature.

 We are on the corner of 6th and 6th.